List of Mike & Molly characters: Peggy Biggs

 Margaret "Peggy" Biggs (Rondi Reed) is Mike's mother.
 She is very controlling and traditional, as well as grumpy and cranky.
-Peggy was born on a hardscrabble farm in Mudlick, Missouri at the base of the Mudlick Mountains to her mother and abusive father, with her sister, Rosemary Ritter and her 2 brothers, Ray and Frankie.
 Peggy frequently expects Mike to do her bidding at the drop of a hat, which made her initially cold toward Molly becoming a part of Mike's life.
 She has since warmed up some to Molly, and began working as a lunch lady at Molly's school in Season 2.
 Her tendency to lie when the truth isn't kind to her connected with that job when she told Molly she had "retired"; she'd actually been fired for being impossible to work with.
 Mike usually plays along with her revisionist history, but finally gets pushed too far in this case and tells Peggy she got fired because she is bitter, toxic and unlikable by anyone.
 She is divorced, living alone with her dog "Jim" (she even turned over Mike's old room to Jim) and often talks about her ex-husband, Jack, leaving her and running away with a "whore".
 Her longtime courtship of a sweet-natured and unsuccessful fellow Catholic named Dennis ended badly when she finally decided she was ready for them to have sex, only to realize he'd suffered a heart attack and died.
-A shocked Peggy tried to blame it on a sour lemon cake Molly had prepared for her birthday, only to have a no-longer-afraid Molly jab Peggy about her ham-fisted efforts to cover up her death-blocked seduction of Dennis.
-Near the end of Season 2, after Peggy and her son, Mike got into a fight due to the fact that Mike wants to invite his father, Jack and the whore to Mike and Molly's wedding, Victoria has a talk with her and tells her that the way Mike turned out was because of Peggy's influence on him.
-Peggy then says that she will attend their wedding.
+A shocked Peggy tried to blame it on a sour lemon cake Molly had prepared for his birthday, only to have a no-longer-afraid Molly jab Peggy about her ham-fisted efforts to cover up her death-blocked seduction of Dennis.
 Despite her obvious disdain for Jack, the two sleep together after Mike and Molly's wedding rehearsal, but Peggy dumps him immediately after.
-In Season 3, she dates Mike and Carl's police captain, Captain Patrick Murphy.
-Though, the relationship is short lived when she dumps him near the season 3 finale when Patrick decides he's retiring and wants to marry Peggy and move to his old condo in Scottsdale, Arizona.
 Peggy has a gift for writing that Molly surprisingly discovered during her own successful effort to start a career as an author, and Peggy's sordid past romantic exploits become the basis for Molly's second novel.
 Peggy reveals that she has always felt guilty for leaving her abusive home at an early age, while her mother was stuck with a drunken batterer for a husband.
 She also has a sister who still lives in their hometown with whom she has feuded since their teenage years, but they eventually reconciled in Season 5.
 As the series ends, Peggy remained both manipulative and decent-hearted, from playing on tension between Molly and Mike when she suffers a heart attack that Mike felt Molly caused (Peggy confirmed she didn't) and nearly getting her ass kicked by Joyce when she tries to guilt Mike into moving back home.
 Mike assures his mother that while he wouldn't move back home then or ever, he will still make sure she's part of her grandchild's life.